A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

-The other layer unitaries (except for the last one) are similarly constructed, but do not include any (inverse) QFT on the profit register.
-As the subcircuit $U_{m}^{\Ar}$ cannot be parallelised with the other components of $U_{m}^{\Br}$ and $U_{m}^{\Cr}$, we obtain -- together with I and II -- a cycle count of
+The other layer unitaries, except for the last one, are similarly constructed, but do not include any (inverse) QFT on the profit register.
+In terms of cycles we are thus in the same situation as \eqref{equation:QTGFirstBlockCycles2}, that is \begin{linenomath}